isc-tutorial/hands-on/hands-on-3-inference.md

 ## Overview
 We record the speech and transcribe them at edge (using Whisper.cpp) and send them to the cloud for inference (models are served using ollama). whisper.cpp is an inference library for running OpenAI’s Whisper speech-to-text model locally and efficiently.
 Ollama is a tool for running LLMs.
+We will be serving tinyllama model using ollama.
 The inference is then displayed at edge using the MQTTtoSerial converter mentioned in the previous hands-on.

 ![Workflow diagram](workflow-3/overview.png)